Italo Balbo: Early life

 As World War I broke out and Italy declared its neutrality, Balbo supported joining the war on the side of the Allies.
 He joined in several pro-war rallies.
 Once Italy entered the war in 1915, Balbo joined the Italian Royal Army (Regio Esercito) as an officer candidate and served with the Alpini mountain infantry.
 His first assignment was with the Alpini Battalion "Val Fella", 8th Alpini Regiment, before volunteering for flight training on 16 October 1917.
 A few days later the Austro-Hungarian and German armies broke the Italian lines in the Battle of Caporetto, and Balbo returned to the front, now assigned to the Alpini Battalion "Pieve di Cadore", 7th Alpini Regiment, where he took command of an assault platoon.
 At the end of the war, Balbo had earned one bronze and two silver medals for military valour and reached the rank of Captain (Capitano) due to courage under fire.

 After the war, Balbo completed the studies he had begun in Florence in 1914–15.
 He obtained a law degree and a degree in Social Sciences.
 His final thesis was written on "the economic and social thought of Giuseppe Mazzini", and he researched under the supervision of the patriotic historian Niccolò Rodolico.
 Balbo was a Republican, but he hated Socialists and the unions and cooperatives associated with them.

 Balbo returned to his home town to work as a bank clerk.
 In 1920, Balbo was initiated in the regular Masonic Lodge "Giovanni Bovio", affiliated to the Gran Loggia d'Italia.
 Subsequently, he received the degree of Orator in the Masonic Lodge" Girolamo Savonarola" in Ferrara, joined by various other party officials.
-He left the lodge on 18 February 1923, just three days before the vote of the Grand Council of Fascism which forbid fascists to be members of the Freemasonry.
+He left the lodge on 18 February 1923, just three days before the vote of the Grand Council of Fascism which forbade fascists to be members of the Freemasonry.